 ELIGIBILITY CHART

 - Students must have passed:

-- o 20 credits in the previous semester.
+- o 10 credits in the previous semester.

-- o 50 credits combined in the previous two semesters.
+- 20 credits combined in the previous two semesters.

 - 9th-11th Grade Students

-- AND/OR must be on track to graduate
+- must be on track to graduate

 - 12th Grade Students

-- AND/OR must be on track to graduate
+- must be on track to graduate